easy-apps-xyz/docs/resources/termsofservice.md

 ### 4.4 Responsibility for Bot Actions

 You are fully and solely responsible for:
-- All actions, behaviors, and content generated through your use of the Service
+- All actions, behaviours, and content generated through your use of the Service
 - All interactions between the bot and Discord users in your servers
 - Any consequences resulting from bot configuration or usage